hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 Even with sometimes nearby roads, the route is very beautiful, has a lot of shade, is quite, calm and very relaxing.

 Every now and then you'll find some good spots for a break (see some of the marking on the map above), the pond roses however are a bit tricky and made the paddling more difficult.
+Same goes for all the duckweed at Neuengammer Durchstich, which grows there in warm summers.

 Definitely worth a recommendation!

 # Conclusion to the Anfibio Rebel 2K

-I currently don't have any comparison, but I like the Rebel 2K in general.
+I like the Rebel 2K in general, but there are a few things I didn't like.
+In the meantime, I also have the [comparison with the MRS Nomad S1]({{< ref "/posts/comparison-rebel-2k-nomad-s1" >}}) which I like more.

 ## Pro